jcmunav63/e_nstruments_rails_react/README.md

 ```sh
 bundle install
 ```
-- Note: The Devise gem needs to be installed, according to your needs (one option is to install the Views templates from the Devise gem and adapt the styles, and the other option is to create the Views from scratch and use them instead of the installed templates).
+- Note: The Devise gem needs to be installed, according to your needs (one option is to install the Views templates from the Devise gem and adapt their styles, and the other option is to create the Views from scratch and use them instead of the installed templates).

 ### Usage